Villelligiulia/The_Library/README.md

 1# User Story 1  Book List/ must-have label
  Library Mvp : Essential Features

-#2 User Story 2  Book Details/ must-have label
+# 2 User Story 2  Book Details/ must-have label

  Library Mvp : Essential Features

-#3 User Story 3  Category Exploration/ could have label
+# 3 User Story 3  Category Exploration/ could have label

-#4 User Story 4 Discover Best Sellers/ could have label
+# 4 User Story 4 Discover Best Sellers/ could have label

-#5 User Story 5: Manage Cart/ must-have label
+# 5 User Story 5: Manage Cart/ must-have label

  Library Mvp : Essential Features

-#6 User Story 6: User Registration, Login, Logout, and Email Verification/ must-have label
+# 6 User Story 6: User Registration, Login, Logout, and Email Verification/ must-have label

  Library Mvp : Essential Features

-#7 User Story 7: Checkout Process/ must-have label
+# 7 User Story 7: Checkout Process/ must-have label

  Library Mvp : Essential Features

-#8 User Story 8: Successful Checkout and Email Notification must-have
+# 8 User Story 8: Successful Checkout and Email Notification must-have

-#9 User Story 9: User Profile and Edit Profile /could have label
+# 9 User Story 9: User Profile and Edit Profile /could have label

-#10 User Story 10: Library Management - Add - Super User /could have label
+# 10 User Story 10: Library Management - Add - Super User /could have label

-#11 User Story 11: Library Management - Edit - Super User/ could have label
+# 11 User Story 11: Library Management - Edit - Super User/ could have label

-#12 User Story 12: Library Management - Delete - Super User/ could have label
+# 12 User Story 12: Library Management - Delete - Super User/ could have label

-#13 User Story 13: Search Functionality in Library Management/ shoul have label
+# 13 User Story 13: Search Functionality in Library Management/ shoul have label

-#14 User Story 14: Custom 404 Page shoul have label
+# 14 User Story 14: Custom 404 Page shoul have label

-#15 User Story 15: Add Social Media Link in the Footer/ could have wont have label
+# 15 User Story 15: Add Social Media Link in the Footer/ could have wont have label

-#16 User Story 16: Newsletter Subscription/ could have wont have label
+# 16 User Story 16: Newsletter Subscription/ could have wont have label

-#17 User Story 17: Reader's Community Blog/ could have wont have label
+# 17 User Story 17: Reader's Community Blog/ could have wont have label

-#18 User Story 18: Promotional Discounts and Coupons/ could have wont have label
+# 18 User Story 18: Promotional Discounts and Coupons/ could have wont have label

-#19 User Story 19: Author Pages/ could have wont have label
+# 19 User Story 19: Author Pages/ could have wont have label

-#20 User Story 20: Book Previews or Sample Chapters/ could have wont have
+# 20 User Story 20: Book Previews or Sample Chapters/ could have wont have

 ## User Stories and Mvp Prioritaziotion

-- For each Epic, one User Story has been developed for a total of 20 User Stories.
+For each Epic, one User Story has been developed for a total of 20 User Stories.
 Each story was assigned a label of Must-Have, Should-Have, Could-Have or Won't Have.
 Out of those Epics and respective User Stories, 17 were completed and implemented of which 6 with "must have" label, assigned to "Library Mvp : Essential Features" that provides core functionlity and essential Library component , 8 with a "could have" label and and 1 with "should have" label providing additional elements and increasing the overall user experience.
 Individual user stories were categorised according to whether they had to be implemented to produce a Minimum Viable Product , with priority for development to be given to those that were part of the MVP specification.

-- The development of the library website has followed a structured approach, with a clear focus on implementing essential features first to create a Minimum Viable Product (MVP).
+The development of the library website has followed a structured approach, with a clear focus on implementing essential features first to create a Minimum Viable Product (MVP).
 These essential features, labeled as "must-have," were prioritized to ensure that the core functionality of the website is in place and provides a solid foundation for users.

-- The labels "should have" and "could have" were carefully chosen to categorize additional features based on their importance and their potential to enhance the user experience.
+The labels "should have" and "could have" were carefully chosen to categorize additional features based on their importance and their potential to enhance the user experience.
 "Should have" features, while not essential for the MVP, are considered functionality-related and provide valuable capabilities to users.
 On the other hand, "could have" features, while not essential, are focused on further improving the user experience and adding extra value to the website.

-- This prioritization approach ensures that the library website meets its fundamental goals, such as book discovery, user registration and checkout,search funcionality  before delving into additional enhancements like social media integration, newsletter subscriptions, and a reader's community blog.
+This prioritization approach ensures that the library website meets its fundamental goals, such as book discovery, user registration and checkout,search funcionality  before delving into additional enhancements like social media integration, newsletter subscriptions, and a reader's community blog.
 By following this strategy, it has been possible to deliver a  functional  product while leaving room for future improvements that will enrich the user experience and community engagement.

 ## Impleented Used Stories and Feature Features

--The first 16 user stories have been successfully implemented to create the core functionality of the library website.
+The first 16 user stories have been successfully implemented to create the core functionality of the library website.
 Here's a brief overview of their implementation:

 - Book List (Must-Have): The landing page of the website functions as a virtual bookshelf, displaying a wide range of books across various categories.
 Users can easily navigate and explore the library's collection.

 - Book Details (Must-Have): Clicking on a book's "View Details" button opens a dedicated page displaying essential information about the book, including its title, author, cover image, category, price, rating, and a detailed description.

 - Category Exploration (Could Have): Users can filter books by category, improving navigation and helping readers find specific genres of interest.